Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Make The Basic Overnight Oats Recipe

 • In a large bowl, mix the rolled oats, almond milk, Greek yogurt, protein powder, chia seeds, maple syrup, and vanilla extract together.
+Allow to sit for 5 minutes then stir again to ensure it's mixed well.

 • Divide the mixture evenly into 4 mason jars or other glass containers.